seetaresearch/dragon/Dragon/python/dragon/docs/contents/core/workspace.rst

 `Snapshot`_                       Snapshot tensors into a binary file.
 `Restore`_                        Restore tensors from a binary file.
 `SwitchWorkspace`_                Switch to the specific Workspace.
+`MoveWorkspace`_                  Move the source workspace into the target workspace.
 `ResetWorkspace`_                 Reset the specific workspace.
 `ClearWorkspace`_                 Clear the specific workspace.
 `LogMetaGraph`_                   Log the meta graph.